crsl4/phylogenetics-class/exercises/notebook-log.md

-# Notebook reproducible script for Botany 563 (Spring 2021)
+# Notebook reproducible script for Botany 563
-Written by CSL
+Written by CSL in Spring 2021
+Updated by CSL in Spring 2022

+## phyluce

-## To do
+### To do
 - look for assembly alternatives to trinity for Mac

-## phyluce

 ### Installation

 We are following the steps on the [Installation](https://phyluce.readthedocs.io/en/latest/installation.html).

-1. Install Miniconda for pytho 2.7 by choosing the `Miniconda2 MacOSX 64-bit pkg` file from the list here: https://docs.conda.io/en/latest/miniconda.html
+1. Install Miniconda for python 2.7 by choosing the `Miniconda2 MacOSX 64-bit pkg` file from the list here: https://docs.conda.io/en/latest/miniconda.html

 2. We double-clicked on the file and followed the installation steps